-We depart from the idea that the proportion of pro-debtor decisions is informative for the banks about local judicial bias as discussed by the theoretical framework in Section 3.
+We depart from the idea that the proportion of pro-debtor decisions is informative for banks about local judicial bias, as discussed by the theoretical framework in Section 3.
 The problem is that we cannot isolate all factors involving conflict resolution (e.g., interest rates, contract parameters, type of clients, lawyers' skills) that can influence the outcome of a lawsuit, which may vary between banks, judicial districts, and the pool of contracts under analysis.
-To address this, we use judge-fixed effects as an instrumental variable for trial results.
+To address this, we use judge fixed effects as an instrumental variable for trial results, taking advantage of the fact that lawsuits are randomly assigned to judges within the same judicial district.
 Our approach differs from the literature that relies on this type of strategy, as banks observe multiple decisions from multiple judges in a short period.
 Thus, we aggregate the leave-one-out measure of leniency of judges by the proportion of decisions they issued in cases involving the respective bank, in each quarter, and judicial district.
 This process is as follows.